Winterizing Your Pontoon Boat: The Newbie’s Guide

 Time for the Water Again!

 Winterizing a pontoon boat takes some planning.
-If this is your first year of pontoon ownership, be sure to take inventory and order in the products you need to get the job done.
+If this is your first year of pontoon ownership, be sure to take inventory and order the products you need to get the job done.

 But in the end, you'll be very happy the day you remove the cover to a well-maintained pontoon boat.